ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 `$ sudo gem install kontena-cli`

+Alternatively if running MacOS, [there is an installer available](https://github.com/kontena/kontena/releases/latest).

 Using kontena-cli is also intuitive, given its tree-like command structure and help function (e.g. `sudo kontena master --help`).

 ### Registering Kontena CLI to Kontena Master